ewmccarty/AzureLogAnalyticsHTTPDataCollectorAPI/README.md

 - x-ms-date The date that the request was processed, in RFC 1123 format.
 - time-generated-field The name of a field in the data that contains the timestamp of the data item.
 If you specify a field then its contents are used for TimeGenerated.
-If this field isn’t specified, the default for TimeGenerated is the time that the message is ingested.
+If this field isnâ€™t specified, the default for TimeGenerated is the time that the message is ingested.
 The contents of the message field should follow the ISO 8601 format YYYY-MM-DDThh:mm:ssZ.

 Authorization